altertek/attestation-covid19/README.md

 Official page : https://attestation-covid19.altertek.org

-Lightweight alternative to the offical certification website
+Lightweight alternative to the offical certification website.

 This project is a complete Progressive Web Application that works both on mobiles and desktop browsers.